Baháʼí–Azali split: After the split

 After Baháʼu'lláh's death, leadership of the religion then passed on to ʻAbdu'l-Bahá, Baháʼu'lláh's son, who was appointed by Baháʼu'lláh, and was accepted by almost all Baháʼís.
 After the death of ʻAbdu'l-Bahá in 1921, the leadership of the Baháʼí community was passed on to his grandson, Shoghi Effendi, who was appointed in ʻAbdu'l-Bahá's will.
 The document appointed Shoghi Effendi as the first Guardian, and called for the election of the Universal House of Justice once the Baháʼí Faith had spread sufficiently for such elections to be meaningful.
 Shoghi Effendi died in 1957, and in 1963 the Universal House of Justice was elected.
 Since 1963 the Universal House of Justice has been elected every five years and remains the successor and leading institution of the religion.

 There are conflicting reports as to whom Subh-i-Azal appointed as his successor.
 Browne reports that there was confusion over who was to be Subh-i-Azal's successor at his death.
 Subh-i-Azal's son, Rizwán ʻAli, reported that he had appointed the son of Aqa Mirza Muhammad Hadi Daulatabadi as his successor; while another, H.C.
 Lukach's, states that Mirza Yahya had said that whichever of his sons "resembled him the most" would be the successor.
 None appear to have stepped forward.
 MacEoin notes that Subh-i-Azal appointed his son, Yahya Dawlatabadi, as his successor, but he notes that there is little evidence that Yahya Dawlatabadi was involved in the affairs of the religion, and that instead he spent his time as that of secular reformer.
 Shoghi Effendi reports that Mirza Yahya appointed a distinguished Bábí, Aqa Mirza Muhammad Hadi of Daulatabad (Mirza Hadiy-i-Dawlat-Abadi) successor, but he later publicly recanted his faith in the Báb and in Mirza Yahya.
 Mirza Yahya's eldest son apparently became a Baháʼí himself.

 Azali Taqiyya (Dissimulation)

 The practice of Taqiyya (Dissimulation, or concealing one's beliefs) was widespread among the Bábís.
 While the primary means of transmitting copies of documents was manually copying them which could introduce discrepancies between copies the practice of taqiyya led some to actually alter and falsify Bábí teachings and history.
 This compromised their campaign against Baháʼu'lláh.
 One Baháʼí historian has concluded:

-Compounding the problem of collecting reliable manuscripts, Azali taqiyya had the effect of rendering many early Bábí documents unreliable afterwards, as Azali Bábís would often alter and falsify Bábí teachings and history.
+Compounding the problem of collecting reliable manuscripts, Azali taqiyya rendered many early Bábí documents unreliable afterwards, as Azali Bábís would often alter and falsify Bábí teachings and history.